Philippines at the 2018 Asian Games: Basketball

+The 2018 Philippines men's Asian Games basketball team, was a Filipino Asian Games team assembled for the basketball competition on 2018 Asian Games.

 The basketball association of the Philippines, the Samahang Basketbol ng Pilipinas (SBP) had to come up with an agreement with the Philippine Basketball Association (PBA), the top-tier league in the country so that the Philippines could participate in the men's basketball event of the Asian Games.
 The two organization had also to consider the national team's stint in the 2019 FIBA Basketball World Cup qualifiers.

 The decided against forming a "PBA Selection" team since the PBA Board can't afford to suspend the league for a month and a half.
 They also considered sending a team of composed of Gilas Cadets or rookie national players along with Andray Blatche though they deemed such team as not competitive enough.
 They come to a consensus to send a national team largely composed of one PBA team; the TNT KaTropa to aid national team-related scheduling.

 The Philippines reportedly will not field a women's team, also will not participate in 3x3, a discipline in basketball that will debut in the 2018 Games.
 The SBP planned to send a 3x3 team led by AJ Edu and Kobe Paras.
 They could not send the same squad that participated in the 2018 FIBA 3x3 World Cup since the 3x3 event is restricted to players aged 18 to 23 years old.
 The plan did not push through due to time constraints.